heather-desiree-carl-NLP-project/NLP-group-project/README.md

 ## Project Goals/Description
-The goal of this project is to predict the primary programming language of each repository by scraping the repository's README file contents.
-This project was initiated by utilizing web scraping techniques to scrape README files from various Github repositories.
-After wrangling our data, our group conducted natural language processing exploration and modeling.
-We employed multiclass classification methods to create a machine learning model.
-The end goal was to create an NLP model to predict the programming language used in a github repository based on the words and word combinations found in the readme files.
+The goal of this project is to predict the programming language of each repository by scraping the repository's README file contents.
+This project was initiated by utilizing web scraping techniques to scrape README files from various GitHub repositories.
+After acquiring and preparing our data, our team conducted natural language processing exploration methods such as word clouds, bigrams and trigrams.
+We employed multiclass classification methods to create multiple machine learning models.
+The end goal was to create an NLP model that accurately predicted the programming language used in a github repository based on the words and word combinations found in the readme files.

 ### Project Outline: